acoli-repo/olia/docs/index.md

 |	GOLD	|	[http://linguistics-ontology.org](http://linguistics-ontology.org/)	|	t.b.a	|	t.b.a	|

-## BLL - Bibliography of Linguistic Literature Thesaurus
+## Linguistic Thesaurus

 OLiA also serves as a conceptual backbone for the ontological reconstruction, resp.
 LLOD edition, of legacy thesauri of linguistic terminology.

-This includes the Bibliography of Lingistic Literature (BLL) Thesaurus.
+Within the OLiA architecture, we have been developing SKOS and OWL editions of the **Bibliography of Lingistic Literature (BLL) Thesaurus**, which has been integrated as a domain model, i.e., in the style of an OLiA Annotation Model.
 The Bibliography of Linguistic Literature ([BLL](http://www.blldb-online.de/)) is one of the most important sources of bibliographical information for general linguistics as well as English, German and Romance linguistics, and the thesaurus organizes